Amid scant charging infrastructure, what owning an electric car in India is like

 This also ends up being a deterrent to make the shift to electric cars as most people wouldn’t want to pay a premium for an electric car, only to be saddled with range anxiety.
 Like Daniel, there are many electric car owners BusinessLine spoke to who have undertaken inter-state or long-distance travels or plan to do so soon.
 But there are also others, who, despite being hardcore EV enthusiasts otherwise, admit that electric cars in India are not suitable for long distance travels yet.

-Also read: Global sales of EVs increased by 39% YoY in 2020: Report

-Analysts and experts tracking the automobile sector also say that the electric car adoption remains at a nascent stage in India - accounting for less than one per cent of India’s overall car sales - mainly due to the lack of adequate charging infrastructure as well as the high vehicle price vis-à-vis its internal combustion engine counterpart.
-But most users resort to home charging alone for their electric cars as the maximum daily commute requirement comes up to around 150 kilometers; and the range offered by electric cars, they argue, is sufficient for the average daily usage.
+Analysts and experts tracking the automobile sector also say that the electric car adoption remains at a nascent stage in India, accounting for less than one per cent of India’s overall car sales, mainly due to the lack of adequate charging infrastructure as well as the high vehicle price vis-à-vis its internal combustion engine (ICE) vehicle counterparts.
+But most users resort to home charging alone for their electric cars as the maximum daily commute requirement comes up to around 150 kilometers; and the range offered by electric cars, they argue, is sufficient for the average daily usage of cars in India.

-Tata Motors’ Nexon EV priced at ₹13.99 lakh, Hyundai Kona (₹23.75 lakh) and MG ZS EV (₹20.99 lakh) are the popular choices of electric cars in the personal segment in India currently.
+Tata Motors’ Nexon EV, Hyundai Kona and MG ZS EV are the popular choices of electric cars in the personal segment in India, and are available at starting prices of ₹13.99 lakh, ₹23.75 lakh, and ₹20.99 lakh, respectively.
+According to electric vehicle makers’ industry body, Society of Manufacturers of Electric Vehicles (SMEV), there are around 16,200 electric cars in India so far, including the fleet segment, while there are 1,800 charging stations.

-Electric car owners stress how their decision to buy an electric car was, after all, also about the environment; it was never just about a new car.
-Daniel says he can now drive ‘guilt free’.

 The discrepancy between the range promised by the companies and the actual range is another common issue that is flagged.
 According to every electric car owner BusinessLine spoke to, regardless of the brand - be it Nexon EV, Hyundai Kona, MG ZS EV - their cars provided a lower range than what was advertised, though they admit that this is not an issue exclusive to electric cars.

-The issue of electric cars not living up to the claims of companies was brought to the forefront last week when the Delhi Government suspended the subsidy to Tata Motors’ Nexon EV after it received a complaint from a customer who claimed to have never gotten more than 200 kilometres per charge on his Nexon EV despite Tata Motors claiming 312 kilometres on a full battery.
-However, this is a knee-jerk reaction that would come in the way of EV adoption, say electric vehicle owners; what should have been done was to make sure companies don’t resort to misleading marketing gimmicks that claim a higher range, they say.
+The issue of electric cars not living up to the claims of companies was brought to the forefront last week when the Delhi government suspended the subsidy to Tata Motors’ Nexon EV after it received a complaint from a customer who claimed to have never gotten more than 200 kilometers per charge on his Nexon EV despite Tata Motors claiming 312 kilometers of range on a full battery.
+However, this is a knee-jerk reaction that would come in the way of EV adoption, say all electric owners BusinessLine spoke; what should have been done was to make sure companies don’t resort to misleading marketing gimmicks that claim a higher range, they say.

-Nashik-based 38-year-old Gautam*, who did not wish to reveal his real name, for instance, is a Nexon EV owner who got a range of only 200 kilometres.
+Nashik-based 38-year-old Gautam*, who did not wish to reveal his real name, for instance, is a Nexon EV owner who got a range of only 200 kilometers.
 He cannot emphasise enough on how there is a need to regulate the misleading claims manufacturers make about range.
-“Manufacturers claim that they do a 10-lakh kilometre testing and all that - which means they know the real capacity.
-If they are consumer-centric and consumer-focussed, what really needs to be done is to inform the customer of the real-world range.
+“Manufacturers claim that they do a 10 lakh kilometer testing and all that, which means they know the real capacity.
+If they are consumer centric and consumer focussed, what really needs to be done is to inform the customer of the real-world range.
 Or they need to give a lower figure and an upper figure - so that our decisions are informed decisions.”

 Nexon EV-owner Arora also says: “180-220 kilometers is the range which not only me, but the maximum number of people/owners (of the Nexon EV) get if it is driven under normal conditions.
 The normal conditions include traffic, starts and stops, usage of the AC/heater, the climate outside, the number of occupants in the vehicle and their luggage, speed etc.”

 Even though this is not an issue that is specific to electric cars, the dearth of charging infrastructure makes it more problematic for electric cars, Gautam points out.
+Due to the availability of a petrol pump every two kilometers or so, it wouldn’t translate to an issue in the case of ICE cars - people rarely even get around to noticing that an ICE car’s mileage is lower than what the company claims, he reminds.
 “In our case, specific to the Nexon, people got it for commutes planned around the 250-260 km mark.
 I have not used the car beyond the city due to the limitations….nor is there infrastructure available that I could use.”

+Electric owners also speak of how the change in driving style that would be needed while driving an electric car compared to an ICE car was not explained to them, which would also be key to attaining a better range.
+Since people are still new to EVs, there is a need for companies to develop dedicated helplines to address issues relating to EVs, as well as explain how electric cars have to be driven, they say.
 There is also a need to standardise the rate of charging at charging stations so that private owners do not take advantage, says Thakwani.

 While he admits that had he waited, there would have been better electric car options coming up in the future, it was all about taking that step towards the environment, too.
 “I am staying in Hyderabad, and the air quality index here is pretty much under control, but if you look at places like Delhi, it’s heavily polluted.”

-Besides, with fuel prices soaring, the cost savings are becoming all the more evident to electric car owners; even as they paid a heavy upfront cost for their electric cars.
+Besides, with fuel prices soaring, the cost savings are becoming all the more evident to electric car owners; even as they paid a heavy upfront cost for their electric cars whose gas guzzling variants are way cheaper.

 The powerful and instant torque of electric cars, and the lack of a lag - unlike ICE cars - is another factor they talk about.
 “While electric cars are charged a premium price for sure, you cannot put a price on the experience of driving an EV, because it drives way better, more smoother; it has an instant pick-up, and the running cost is really low,” says Akhil Krishnan, 35, a Bangalore-based entrepreneur, who bought the Hyundai Kona in September 2019.

-Bangalore-based Arun Bhat, 34, bought the Hyundai Kona in August 2019, and he has owned luxury segment sedans in the past.
-“Having driven all those, the Kona is a far superior technology car than all those, and I will never go back to ICE cars now.”
+Bangalore-based Arun Bhat, 34, bought the Hyundai Kona in August 2019, and he has owned Audi, Mercedes-Benz and BMW cars in the past.
+“Having driven all that, the Kona is a far superior technology car than all those, and I will never go back to ICE cars now.”
 Bhat rues the arguments used by people that electric cars rely on thermal power and hence, aren't as clean as they are purported to be.
 “The thing is, an electric grid can become cleaner over time.
 Diesel and petrol do not become cleaner over time, and India doesn't have any reserve, it has to import.
 Solar and wind power are coming up, so the electric grid can become cleaner over time, which petrol and diesel cannot.”

 At the end of the day, regardless of the issues they have faced, electric car owners are convinced their decision was a step in the right direction.
 For instance, even as he is disgruntled by the lower than promised range, Gautam says without a minute’s hesitation that his next purchase will also be an electric car.